 Name the partition into which the package is installed.

 Use terms consistently with their industry meaning.

-Here is an example package name defined in a pkginfo file:
+An example package name defined in a pkginfo file might be:

 NAME=Chip designers need CAD application software to design abc chips.
 Runs only on xyz hardware and is installed in the usr partition.